lukso-network/docs/docs/standards/access-control/lsp14-ownable-2-step.md

 ### Renouncing the contract ownership

-The control of the contract is refully renounced _once the owner of the contract confirmes the ownership renouncement_.
+The control of the contract is refully renounced _once the owner of the contract confirms the ownership renouncement_.
 The 2 steps of ownership renouncement are described below:

 1. The owner initiates the process of ownership renouncement via the ['renounceOwnership()'](../../contracts/contracts/LSP14Ownable2Step/LSP14Ownable2Step.md#renounceownership) function.